knightr1d3r007/DIY_ESP32_Marauder/README.md

 3.- Iron, solder, headers,etc.

-4.- The PCB for the DIY_ESP31_Marauder.
+4.- The PCB for the DIY_ESP32_Marauder-Cheapskate version.

 Go to the release section of this page and download the ZIP file.
-Then, upload it your PCB production site of preference for ordering.
+Then, upload the zip file to your PCB production site of preference for ordering.
 For example, https://jlcpcb.com/  JLCPCB is cheap)

 Note: While ordering the PCB, I would suggest to choose RED as the PCB color, it would look like as a 'One whole assembly' together with the TFT display (which most times is also RED).